MasterSkepticista/Livingstone-2/README.md

 Source repo: http://ti.arc.nasa.gov/opensource/projects/livingstone2/

+Note: jdk has to be installed manually.
+Simply extract jdk folder to the root of L2.
+I used jdk1.6.x

 ## Installing Livingstone 2 and Oliver Package(s)

 You only need to add one line to the PATH of System Environment Variables